Plant-Focused Diet for Diabetes and Chronic Kidney Disease

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the PLAFOND diet treatment for diabetes and chronic kidney disease?
+What prior data suggests that the PLAFOND diet is safe for patients with diabetes and chronic kidney disease?

-How is the PLAFOND diet treatment different from other treatments for diabetes and chronic kidney disease?
+What evidence suggests that the PLAFOND diet could be effective for diabetes and chronic kidney disease?

 Kamyar Kalantar-Zadeh, MD, MPH, PhD